 Train and Maintain Awareness

 Regularly conduct training sessions for new and old employees, especially ones in the technical department.
 They should be aware of SQL injection risks and mitigation methods.
 You can start by creating small manuals or pamphlets and include them in the welcome kit for new employees.

 Don’t Trust User Inputs

-Treat all user inputs as untrusted as they all introduce the risk of an attack.
+Treat all user inputs as untrusted, as they all introduce the risk of an attack.
 Also, maintain a practice of treating internal users the same way you handle public input.
-You can also perform allowlist validation to test any user input against a set of approved and defined input.
+You can also perform allowlist validation to test any user input against a set of approved and defined inputs.
 Data that doesn’t meet the assigned values is rejected, mitigating SQL injections.

 Employ the Whitelisting Method

 Deploy the whitelisting method instead of blocklisting.
 In whitelisting, only email addresses, IP addresses, domain names, and applications in a list are allowed, while all others are denied.
 So this will help in preventing sequel injection attacks by barring unauthorized entities like external hackers.